How can you obtain child custody without a lawyer?

 Answer:

-3. The interaction and interrelationship of the child with parents
+3. The child's relationship with parents

-4. The child"s home, school and community
+4. The child's home, school, and community

-6. Evidence of spousal abuse
+6. Any evidence of spousal abuse

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.